yb66/rack-polymer/README.md

 # Rack::Polymer #

+NO LONGER UNDER DEVELOPMENT, obvs.

 [Polymer](http://www.polymer-project.org/) CDN script tags and fallback in one neat package.
-Current version is for Polymer v#{Rack::Polymer::POLYMER_VERSION} (or if you're reading this in the source and that number doesn't display, look in the lib/rack/polymer/version.rb file).
+Current version is for Polymer v0.0.20130816 (or if you're reading this in the source and that number doesn't display, look in the lib/rack/polymer/version.rb file).

 ### Build status ###